Common Challenges

 Why the difference in milk?

 Milk passes the alveoli (milk-producing cells) when it is produced.
-Most of the fat in breast milk sticks to the back and sides of the alveoli (the fatty hindmilk), while the rest of the milk collects in the front of the alveoli (less fatty foremilk).
+Most of the fat in breast milk sticks to the back and sides of the alveoli (the fatty hindmilk).
+The rest of the milk collects in the front of the alveoli (less fatty foremilk).

-So, the fat gets stuck further back in the breast's alveoli, which causes a significant difference between the milk at the beginning of a feed and the milk at the end.
-The fat content in milk gradually changes during a feeding, and there is no precise time when foremilk switches to hindmilk.
+The fat sticks further back in the breast’s alveoli, creating a noticeable difference between the milk at the start of a feed and the milk at the end.
+The fat content in milk gradually changes during a feeding.
+There is no precise time when foremilk switches to hindmilk.

-The longer a mother waits between feedings, the more foremilk is allowed to collect and the longer it will take before her baby receives the hindmilk.
+The longer a mother waits between feedings, the more foremilk collects, and the longer it takes for her baby to get the hindmilk.

 Mothers only really produce one type of milk, although the fat content of the milk changes throughout a feeding session.
 The fat content depends on how full the breast is and how long the breast milk has been in the milk ducts.

-• Recent Research 2021 - Recent research suggests that the total amount of milk consumed daily determines their weight, not the hindmilk.
+• Recent Research 2021 Recent research suggests that the total amount of milk consumed daily determines their weight, not the hindmilk.
 It goes further to suggest that foremilk is not always low in fat.
 This is due to differences in breastfeeding patterns.
 If a baby breastfeeds soon after the last breastfeeding session, the foremilk will contain a higher fat percentage at that specific feeding.
+Fronteirsin – Changes in Human Milk Fat Globule Composition Across Lactation, Foremilk and Hindmilk: Factors that Affect Milk Fat Content.

 Newborn being put on a scale – Photo by Christian Bowen / Unsplash

-How Do I Know If I Have an Imbalance?
+How Do I Know If I Have a Foremilk Hindmilk Imbalance?

 BUT